hammad880/DevelopersHub-DataScience-Internship/README.md

 ## 🎯 Conclusion

-Phase 2 helped me strengthen my understanding of machine learning and real-world problem solving.
+Phase 2 strengthened my ability to solve real-world problems using data science techniques.
-It enhanced my ability to build, evaluate, and explain models effectively.
+It enhanced my skills in model building, evaluation, and data-driven decision making.

 ---